usdot-fhwa-stol/carma-platform/docs/Contributing.md

  * You can fork a repository on GitHub by navigating with your browser to the GitHub URL of the open-source project you would like to contribute to.
  * When you’re on the main page for the repository, you’ll see a “Fork” button on your upper right-hand side of the page, underneath your user icon:
  * Click on the fork button to start the forking process.
 With the repository forked, you’re ready to clone it so that you have a local working copy of the code base.

+#### Clone the Repository
+* You can alternatively copy the URL by using the green “Clone or download” button from your repository page that you just forked from the original repository page.
+* Once you click the button, you’ll be able to copy the URL by clicking the binder button next to the URL: